brevzin/cpp_proposals/4340_extend_cnttp_3/extend-cnttp-3.md

 * a `Fraction` type that is only in lowest terms
 * a `SmallString` container that doesn't care about trailing data.

 Let's start with `Fraction`.
-We need to make sure that we serialize it in lowest terms, we the arguments we're `substitute()`-ing will have to be reduced:
+We need to make sure that we serialize it in lowest terms, so the arguments we're `substitute()`-ing will have to be reduced:

 ::: std
 ```cpp